cloudposse/atmos/website/docs/integrations/atlantis.md

 Atlantis workflows can be defined in two different ways:

-- In [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) using the `workflows` section and `workflow` attribute
+- In the [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) using the `workflows` section and `workflow` attribute

   ```yaml title=server.yaml
   repos: